LorneWhiteway/glimpse_project/README.md

 ## Introduction

 This repository contains code to allow [glimpse](https://github.com/CosmoStat/Glimpse) (a mass-mapping algorithm that works on patches of the sky that are assumed to be small and flat) to be run on a larger patch (such as the DES footprint).
+For more information about glimpse see [glimpse paper](https://arxiv.org/abs/1603.01599).

 The code does this in three steps:
 1. *create_cutouts*: an input weak-lensing catalogue is subdivided into many smaller overlapping sub-catalogues (call each one a 'cutout');